OSHA 10 Hour Course: 2026 Costs, DOL Card & Requirements

 Types of OSHA 10 Hour Courses by Industry

-Safety training isn’t one size fits all.
+Safety training isn’t one size for all.
 The hazards on a construction site are very different from those in a factory or a shipyard.
 That’s why the OSHA 10 hour course is tailored to specific industries.

 The OSHA 10 Hour Course for Construction